-In December 2022, the Company, through MGLIT, acquired 3 mineral claims totaling 1,527 hectares from Mineracao Borges Ltda.
-Upon closing, the Company paid R\$500,000 (\$129,133) upon execution of the conveyance documents transferring the clams to MGLIT.
-Upon producing an independent NI 43-101 compliant mineral resource estimate on the claims of 2 million tons of Li2O content over 1.3% within 18 months of closing, the Company shall pay an additional R\$15,000,000 (approximately \$3,850,000).
+In December 2022, the Company, through MGLIT, acquired 3 mineral claims totaling 1,478 hectares from Mineracao Borges Ltda.
+Upon closing, the Company paid R\$500,000 (\$129,133) upon execution of the conveyance documents transferring the claims to MGLIT.
+The terms of the agreement were amended subsequent to the end of the year in February 2024 whereby R\$50,000 was paid in March 2024 and \$14,950,000 is payable upon producing an independent NI 43-101 compliant mineral resource estimate on the claims of 2 million tons of Li2O content over 1.3% by June 5, 2025.
+The Company may terminate this agreement at any time without incurring additional financial penalties.

-11. EXPLORATION AND EVALUATION EXPENSES
+EXPLORATION AND EVALUATION EXPENSES 12.

-Lithium Ionic owns a 100% ownership interest in the Itinga lithium project in Brazil, comprising certain exploration permits, as well as the Galvani Licenses (Note 10), both located in Minas Gerais state (MG), Brazil.
+Lithium Ionic owns a 100% ownership interest in the Bandeira Project in Brazil, comprising certain exploration permits, the Galvani Licenses, the Borges, Clesio and Vale claims and 85% of the Salinas claims from its acquisition of Neolit, all located in Minas Gerais state (MG), Brazil.